 You may be able to include other types of non-economic physical and mental harm as pain and suffering in a car accident claim.
 An experienced car accident attorney can help you determine what qualifies as pain and suffering in your case.

 Suing for pain and suffering after a car accident is complicated, and it’s in your best interest to find an experienced car accident lawyer to be your advocate.
-You will need a legal professional to not only calculate your damages but also to justify your pain and suffering to an insurance adjustor or jury.
+You will need a legal professional to not only calculate your damages but also to justify your pain and suffering to an insurance adjuster or jury.

 Don’t put your car accident case at risk.
 Find the right Indianapolis personal injury attorney for you.